-Palli Karma-Sahayak Foundation (PKSF) is working towards poverty alleviation through sustainable development programmes for the poor and ultra-poor with micro credit as a means.
-A large amount of this credit is being used for farming activities, especially livestock production.
-Proper implementation of livestock-related Income Generating Activities (IGAs) can alleviate poverty of these borrower households by ensuring their sustainable employment, increased income and sustained food security.
-PKSF established the Livestock Unit (LU) in 2013 as per the resolution of its 182nd Board meeting.
-Later, the LU was renamed as the Fisheries and Livestock Unit (FLU) in accordance with the resolution of the 205th Board meeting held on 1 November 2016.
-The objective of the FLU is to ensure sustainable fish and livestock production through some ‘pillars’ as stated in Figure-1.
-The FLU activities are carried out by two different cells – Fisheries Cell (FC) and Livestock Cell (LC).
-The FLU, which works under the Programme Division of PKSF, renders its services to farming communities at the field-level through its Partner Organisations (POs).
+Palli Karma-Sahayak Foundation (PKSF) has been working towards poverty alleviation through sustainable development programmes for the poor and ultra-poor with appropriate financial services.
+Large amount of this finance is being used for farming activities especially livestock production and fish production.
+Proper implementation of livestock related income generating activities (IGAs) can alleviate poverty of these borrower households through ensuring their sustainable employment, increased income and sustained food security.
+PKSF has established the Livestock Unit (LU) in 2013 as per the resolution of 182nd board meeting.
+Later, the Livestock Unit has renamed as Fisheries and Livestock Unit (FLU) as per the resolution of 205th board meeting held on 1st November 2016.
+The objective is to ensure sustainable aquaculture and livestock production through financial service, technical service, skill development and quality assurance.
+Under FLU, activities are carried out by two different cells namely Fisheries Cell (FC) and Livestock Cell (LC).
+The FLU renders its services to farming community under the Operations Division of PKSF through its field level Partner Organisations (POs).

-Under the FLU, the FC and the LC are working at 37 Upazilas in 20 districts through the selected POs of PKSF.
+Under FLU, FC and LC are working at 49 upazillas in 22 districts through the selected Partner Organizations (POs) of PKSF.

 FLU activities for programme participants/members

 Successful livestock and fisheries technologies have quickly been taken up by the local farmers.
-Based on this replication the FLU has established 103 goat cluster having at least 15 farms in each; 81 vermi-compost clusters with at least 24 farms in each; 6 quail clusters with at least 7 farms in each; 4 hybrid layer clusters with at least 11 farms in each cluster; 2 Turkey clusters with at least 6-10 farms in each cluster;1 sheep cluster with at least 7 farms in each; and 8 shing-magur clusters, 5 carp-tilapia clusters, 6 eel fish clusters, 1 pabda cluster, 1 carp-prawn cluster, 1 carp-mola cluster and 1 crab cluster each having at least 20 ponds in each cluster respectively.
+Based on this replication the FLU has established 103 goat cluster having at least 15 farms in each cluster; 193 vermicompost clusters with at least 20 farms in each cluster; 15 quail clusters with at least 7 farms in each cluster; 10 hybrid layer clusters with at least 8-10 farms in each cluster; 2 Turkey clusters with at least 6-10 farms in each cluster;1 sheep cluster with at least 7 farms in each cluster, 12 shing-magur clusters, 5 carp-tilapia clusters, 7 eel fish clusters, 2 pabda clusters, 2 carp-prawn cluster, 3 carp-mola cluster & 2 crab cluster with at least 20 ponds in each cluster respectively.
 The average monthly income at the beneficiary level from goat rearing is 2000/- to 2500/- per month.